Keonna Farmer, MS

 What’s the best career advice you’ve ever received?

-The best career advice I have received is that understanding personality types will take you far in your career.
-I have learned that a lot this year.
-I manage so many personnel under me, and understanding different personality types has been crucial.
+The best career advice I’ve received for where I'm at currently is that understanding personality types will take you far in your career.

 Q